FREQUENTLY ASKED QUESTIONS

 Can I be exempted from a specific restriction or Biology major requirement?

 If you would like to bypass/be exempted from any degree program restrictions or requirements, you may petition the Director of Undergraduate Programs.
 You should include in your petition: (1) background information (major, academic year…) and a summary statement of why you’re submitting the petition, and (2) any detailed information necessary for the Director of Undergraduate Programs and the Undergraduate Committee to evaluate your request.
 If appropriate, describe the courses planned to complete the major requirements.
 If you’re petitioning for a course to be applied to your major credits, please include the course syllabus.
 Also attach a copy of your transcript to the petition.
 Finally, your petition must include a letter (or e-mail) of endorsement from your Biology major advisor.
-Submit your petition to Mr. Myron Ballard in the Biology Department Office (Gilmer 229).
+Submit your petition to Ms. Stephanie Ryan in the Biology Department Office (Gilmer 229).

 I’d like to do research as part of my Biology major.
 What’s involved and how do I get started?